 On March 6th-9th 2013, 14,349 spectators and 33 national judges descended upon the Marriott Center to watch as 2,953 registered couples and teams joined in the national competition.
 Some were locals, while others travelled across the country to contend for a United States Amateur title, $48,450 in total prize money, and a chance to represent the United States in this year's World Championships in Paris, France.
 Vibeke Toft, a former world champion and visiting judge, regarded the occasion as one of ballroom's most anticipated events truly an experience that cannot be found at any other event in America.

 While each year the competition is exacting, BYU students are strongly represented.
-Two of the four National Amateur titles, American Smooth and Cabaret, have been dominated by an unbroken string of members from the Ballroom Dance Company for over 10 years.
+Two of the four National Amateur titles, American Smooth and Cabaret, have been dominated by members from the BYU Ballroom Dance Company for many years.
 Many of these competitors have continued their careers to compete professionally -- six recent BYU students have become national finalists in four separate professional events, three of which were crowned champions.